About

 • Bear Flat - Level and Slope increasing and decreasing, respectively, characterized by short-term rates rising faster than long-term rates.

 Changes in Level and Slope are computed relative to a lookback window.
-The system default is 251 market days but logged-in users can customize this value.
+The system default is 251 market days.

 Instructions